DanielChrobak/Hyper-V-GPU-Manager/README.md

 This tool is provided as-is for educational and personal use.
 No warranty is provided.
 Use at your own risk.

 **Disclaimer:** GPU virtualization requires compatible hardware and may not work with all GPU models or driver versions.
+Application compatibility varies - this tool automates the initial setup but cannot prevent per-app compatibility issues.
 Always backup important data before creating VMs.

 ---